Filter

 Deep Exfoliation For Even Skin Tone, Texture & Glow

 Glycolic acid is the smallest alpha-hydroxy acid (AHA) molecule used in skincare - and that size is exactly why it works the way it does.
 Smaller molecules penetrate deeper into the skin surface than other AHAs, breaking the bonds that hold dead skin cells together and accelerating cell turnover.
 The result over 4 to 8 weeks of consistent use is smoother texture, brighter complexion, softer fine lines, and faded surface pigmentation.
-At 7%, the Simplist Glycolic Acid Toning Solution sits at the balanced home-use concentration - strong enough for visible results, gentle enough to begin safely.
+As a leave-on glycolic acid toner, it resurfaces the skin for a brighter, smoother complexion - delivering gentle brightening with every use.
+At 7%, the Simplist Glycolic Acid exfoliating toner sits at the balanced home-use concentration - strong enough for visible results, gentle enough to begin safely.

 AHA vs BHA - When to Choose Glycolic Acid vs Salicylic Acid